-The major Interstate highways pass through the metropolitan area of Denver.
+Three major Interstate highways pass through the metropolitan area of Denver.
 Two of these routes, Interstate 25 and Interstate 70, bisect the state north-south and east-west respectively.
 Both freeways carry significant volumes of traffic, as they both form part of longer national routes.
 Interstate 25 north leads to Wyoming and Montana; Interstate 25 south leads to Colorado Springs, Pueblo, Albuquerque, and El Paso.
 Interstate 70 brings traffic from the west, including origins as varied as Los Angeles, San Francisco, Salt Lake City, and Las Vegas.
 Heading east, Interstate 70 crosses the Great Plains and Midwest en route to the east coast, ultimately wrapping up its journey in Baltimore.
 Interstate 76, coming in from the northeast, provides connections to Interstate 80 east to Omaha, Chicago, and New York City.

-Two spur Interstate routes provide for alternate routes around the metropolitan area.
+Two branch Interstate routes provide for alternate routes around the metropolitan area.
 Interstate 225 connects Interstate 25 with Interstate 70 east of downtown, and Interstate 270 connects Interstate 70 with Interstate 25 north of downtown.
 The most recently completed stretch of Interstate in Colorado was the Interstate 270 connector between Interstate 25/U.S. 36 and Interstate 76; it was fully opened in 2003.